Dysport®

 Dysport for Hyperhidrosis – underarm sweating

 Additionally, Dysport can be used to treat excessive underarm sweating (hyperhidrosis).
-Dysport can be applied to sweat glands, such as in the underarms, to wondrous effect.
+Dysport can be applied to sweat glands, such as in the underarms, to create a wondrous effect.
 Dysport injections can actually target the nervous system, blocking the nerves that activate sweat glands.
 When these nerves are paralyzed, it can prevent the nerves from activating an overactive sweat gland response, helping to reduce excessive sweating.

-How long does it take for Dysport to work?
 When does Dysport kick in?

 Some patients wonder how long it takes for Dysport to kick in, and the answer for most patients is “ within a few days.”
 Typically, patients will see positive results from Dysport within four days, a couple of days after any initial swelling near the injection site subsides.
 For some patients, it may take up to two weeks for the full results to become apparent.
 However, in general, it will only take a few days for optimal results to appear.
 For some patients, multiple sessions of Dysport injections will be needed to ensure optimal results.
 This is particularly common for treatment areas where stronger muscles are the focus, as well as for male patients who tend to have slightly larger muscle mass.
 Multiple treatment sessions spaced at least a month apart can effectively relax these larger muscle groups.